 Data-driven operations and automation are the basis for warehouse efficiency these days.
 The e-commerce industry is thriving, and competition in manufacturing has become very stringent.
 These have triggered logistics and manufacturing companies to consider integrating automation technology.

 Automation in manufacturing is about identifying tasks that are repetitive and automating them.
 Having the right technology and the availability of automation and control specialists have made more and more companies turn to automation, from storage to sorting and distribution.
 A modern warehouse has plenty of opportunities for automation, which can result in increased efficiency, reduced cost, and a lesser chance of human errors.
 Automation has helped manufacturing businesses keep up with the increasing volumes and demand.
 For a manufacturing business to compete, it has to be efficient.
 Some of the key aspects of running a manufacturing operation include product accuracy, speed, and volume.
 All these are achievable through automation.

 The idea of automating a manufacturing business goes far beyond RFID tags and robotics.
 Automation systems offer managers and executives ample opportunities to address different business needs and resolve unique problems while shaping their competitive edge.
-Warehouse management software refers to a set of tools that can be seamlessly integrated into manufacturing operations.
+Warehouse management software refers to a set of tools that can be seamlessly integrated into CRM for manufacturing operations.
 These tools provide managers with better control and visibility and automate supply chain processes, from distribution to shipping.